 This full dress uniform was adopted in May 1870.
 A picture of the uniform button is seen on page 5 of J. K. Cossum’s book “Buttons of the Defence Forces in Australia”.The Australian War Memorial has an example of a sporran from the full Highland uniform adopted in 1870.
 Dwindling numbers led to its disbanding in 1878.
 A new Scottish Regiment formed in NSW in 1885 in response to the Sudan War.
 This regiment existed until 1912 when existing units were absorbed into the new Citizen’s Army.)

 New South Wales Artillery

-New South Wales Military Forces: 1876-1902
+New South Wales Military Forces,1876-1902

 In 1876 the emblem of the New South wales Military Forces was declared; “a lion passant guardant on a cross between 4 stars of 8 points” with a Queen’s (Victoria) crown.
 The actual button may date from 1880.

 In 1885 the New South Wales offered help to the British in Egypt after the death of the hero, General Gordon, and this help was accepted by the British.
 It was the first Australian Contingent to serve overseas.
 The flashy uniforms were replaced by safer and more practical khaki uniforms when they arrived in Egypt.
-The badge on the helmet carries the same design as the universal design of the The NSW Defence Forces, that of a British Lion on a St George Cross embossed with the stars of the Southern Cross.
-After a limited amount of action, the campaign was abandoned and the forces brought home after only a couple of months and disbanded.
+The badge on the helmet carries the same design as the universal design of the the NSW Defence Forces, that of a British Lion on a St George Cross embossed with the stars of the Southern Cross.
+Experiencing a limited amount of action, the campaign was abandoned and the forces brought home after only a couple of months and disbanded.

 New South Wales Mounted Rifles